T

 Šaltibarščiai

-A vibrant pink cold beet soup made with kefir or buttermilk, dill, and boiled eggs, often served with hot boiled potatoes.
-This refreshing soup is a summer staple and visually striking.
+A vibrant pink cold beetroot soup made with kefir or buttermilk, boiled eggs, and dill, often served with hot boiled potatoes.
+It's a refreshing and visually striking dish, perfect for warmer days.

 Where to try: Bernelių Užeiga